rhysd/vim.wasm/README.md

   - Please avoid slow networks.
 Your browser will fetch totally around 900KB files.
   - vim.wasm takes key inputs from DOM `keydown` event.
 Please disable your browser extensions which affect key inputs (incognito mode would be the best).
   - This project is very early phase of experiment.
-Currently only tiny features are supported.
-More features will be implemented (please see TODO section).
+Only tiny features are supported for now (please see TODO section).
 And you may notice soon on trying it... it's buggy :)
   - If inputting something does not change anything, please try to click somewhere in the page.
 Vim may have lost the focus.
   - You can try vimtutor by `:e tutor`.
-  - Vim exits on `:quit`, but the command does not close a browser tab.
+  - Vim exits on `:quit`, but it does not close a browser tab.
 Please close it manually :)

 The goal of this project is running Vim editor on browser by compiling Vim C sources into WebAssembly.